16 Only-in-Georgia Attractions & Places

 Monastery of the Holy Spirit in Conyers, Georgia

-The Monastery of the Holy Spirit was established by Trappist monks in Conyers more than 70 years ago.
+The Monastery of the Holy Spirit was established by Trappist monks in Conyers more than 70 years ago and is the only one of its kind in Georgia.
 Set on 2,000 acres, visitors can roam the grounds or even stay overnight and attend church services.
 The monastery also has a cafe, gift shop and bonsai nursery.

 Rock City Gardens in Lookout Mountain, Georgia.
 Photo by @of_these_mountains